-People with a fourth nerve palsy will be unable to move the affected eye downwards.
-The degree to which movement is affected can vary; it could be complete so no movement or partial, (some movement).
+The affected eye will be out of alignment and will not move properly.
+The lid of the affected eye may droop (ptosis) or be closed, and the pupil may be dilated.
+The degree to which movement is affected can vary.
+It could be complete so no movement or partial, (some movement).